alseambusher/Action-Game/README.md

 > If you have xdpyinfo utility you can just type
 > ./BUILD\_RUN
 > else edit screensize.sh:
->> 1.remove all the lines
+>> 1. remove all the lines
->> 2.type in screen resolution manually eg: echo 1366 768
+>> 2. type in screen resolution manually eg: echo 1366 768
 >> 3. ./BUILD\_RUN